 A Real Estate Project in which the carpet area of the commercial space is not more than 15% of the total carpet area of all apartments in the project.

 An affordable residential apartment is one in which:

-For E.g. Mr. A is a beneficiary of PMAY CLSS and the carpet area of his house being constructed is 150 square meter.
+For example, Mr A is a beneficiary of PMAY CLSS and the carpet area of his house being constructed is 150 square meters.
 Is he eligible for a new tax rate of 1%?

 Yes, only if the developer has not exercised the option to pay tax at old rates.
-Here, the area in the square meter is greater than the prescribed limits but it is still considered as an affordable residential apartment because Mr. A is a beneficiary of PMAY CLSS.
+Here, the area in the square meter is greater than the prescribed limits but it is still considered an affordable residential apartment because Mr A is a beneficiary of PMAY CLSS.

-A project is considered as an ongoing project if the following conditions are satisfied:
+A project is considered an ongoing project if the following conditions are satisfied:

-E.g 1.
-This condition is not applicable for redevelopment of slum rehabilitation projects as the beneficiaries, in this case, are not required to pay any monetary consideration for flats allotted to them.
+Example 1: This condition is not applicable for the redevelopment of slum rehabilitation projects as the beneficiaries, in this case, are not required to pay any monetary consideration for flats allotted to them.

 If the earthwork for site preparation of the project has been completed and excavation for the foundation has started on or before 31st March 2019, a construction project shall be considered to have been started on or before 31st March 2019.

 Yes, in the case of an ongoing project, a promoter or builder can exercise a one time option to pay tax at old rates.
 This should be communicated to the Jurisdictional Commissioner by 20th May 2019 in the prescribed form.
 If not communicated, it is deemed that they have opted for making tax payments at new rates.
 Also, modification of options is not allowed once submitted.